bloominstituteoftechnology/java-SnackBar/README.md

   * [ ] Print Customer 2 (Bob) Cash on hand.
   * [ ] Print quantity of snack 3 (Pretzel).

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/t5zh9S62mRL4A4YiL/dcw6eAGjQ8Bg62).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals

 * [ ] Display each snack with